Purposeof a new idea about income

 The natural logarithm isn't easy as sums and products used when calculating the income tax with tax brackets.
 The actual complexity affecting the current income tax is the unbearable amount of clauses, surtaxes and tax exemptions, which make tax calculation a maze of continuously changing laws.

-Anyway, you can find the logarithm in any smartphone calculator.
+Anyway, you can find the logarithm and the square root functions in any smartphone calculator.
 Moreover, with specific automated tools, you need only to enter all your incomes to calculate the owed tax.

 The problem of the discrepancy between income and net worth affects also the current income tax with tax brackets.
 Whatever system is into effect, it should come with a broader concept of income, including a percentage of the net worth in the total income calculation.